ONLYOFFICE/office-js-api/Word/ApiPictureForm/Methods/ToInline.md

 # ToInline

-Converts the current form to an inline form.
-Picture form can't be converted to an inline form, it's always a fixed size object.<br>Inherited From: [ApiFormBase#ToInline](../../ApiFormBase/Methods/ToInline.md)
+Converts the current form to an inline form.*Picture form can't be converted to an inline form, it's always a fixed size object.*

 ## Syntax